Edwardian era: Naval race with Germany

+Great Rapprochement with United States

+The Great Rapprochement was the convergence of diplomatic, political, military, and economic objectives of the United States and Britain from 1895 to 1915.
+President Theodore Roosevelt (1901-1919) played a central role through his close contacts with British intellectuals and politicians and in his diplomatic work regarding the Panama Canal.
+In 1914 to 1917 he was the leading proponent of American entry into the war on the side of Great Britain.

 Economy

 The Edwardian era stands out as a time of peace and prosperity.
-There were no severe depressions, and prosperity was widespread.
-Britain's growth rate, manufacturing output and GDP (but not GDP per capita) fell behind its rivals, the United States and Germany, but the nation still led the world in trade, finance and shipping, and had strong bases in manufacturing and mining.
+Britain's growth rate, manufacturing output and GDP (but not GDP per capita) fell behind its rivals, the United States and Germany, though the nation still led the world in trade, finance and shipping, and had strong bases in manufacturing and mining.
 The industrial sector was slow to adjust to global changes, and there was a striking preference for leisure over entrepreneurship among the elite.

-However, major achievements should be underlined.
-London was the financial centre of the world—far more efficient and wide-ranging than New York, Paris or Berlin.
-Britain had built up a vast reserve of overseas credits in its formal Empire, as well as in its informal empire in Latin America and other nations.
+However, London was the financial centre of the world—far more efficient and wide-ranging than New York, Paris or Berlin.
+Britain had built up a vast reserve of overseas credits in its formal Empire, as well as in an informal empire in Latin America and other nations.
 It had huge financial holdings in the United States, especially in railways.
 These assets proved vital in paying for supplies in the first years of the World War.
-The amenities, especially in urban life, were accumulating—prosperity was highly visible.
-The working classes were beginning to protest politically for a greater voice in government, but the level of industrial unrest on economic issues was not high until about 1908.
+Amenities, especially in urban life, were accumulating—prosperity was highly visible.